Copy of the King’s Desk (bureau du Roi), 1760–69

-In the mid-nineteenth century, the 4th Marquess of Hertford commissioned a number of copies of celebrated pieces of French eighteenth-century furniture.
-In so doing, he gave a boost to the fashion for copies that was to last until the second decade of the twentieth century.
+In the mid-19th century, the 4th Marquess of Hertford commissioned a number of copies of celebrated pieces of French 18th-century furniture.
+In so doing, he gave a boost to the fashion for copies that was to last until the second decade of the 20th century.

 Two of the pieces he chose to have copied had royal histories: the jewel cabinet made for the comtesse de Provence in 1787, which was then owned by Queen Victoria (1819–1901), and the roll-top desk delivered to Louis XV in 1769 (the King’s Desk), which was in the apartments of the Empress Eugénie (1826–1920) in the Château de Saint-Cloud in Paris.
 Both original pieces had been made by Riesener.